richard-shan/fabRepo/docs/lessons/final.md

  - ☐ test simultaneously controlling 6 different microcontrollers with RPi through different data output pins
  - ☐ develop Bluetooth communication between ESP32 and RPi
  - ☐ figure out how electromagnets work
- - ☐ find python library for OCR
- - ☐ either find python library for braille conversion or manually create dictionary
  - ☐ research processing capabilities of ESP32 and decide whether to process images on the ESP32 or on the RPi
  - ☐ assemble the project
  - ☑ design a custom case
  - ☑ integrate with WiFi
  - ☑ test serial communication
+ - ☑ find Python OCR library (pytesseract)
+ - ☑ find Python library to convert text to braille (https://github.com/AaditT/braille - possibly used for OCR too?)

 ### Bill of Materials